MethodicalAcceleratorDesign/MAD-NG/docs/source/monomial.rst

 Monomials
 *********

-This chapter describes `Monomial <https://en.wikipedia.org/wiki/Monomial>`_ objects useful to encode the variables powers of multivariate `Taylor Series <https://en.wikipedia.org/wiki/Taylor_series>`_ used by the differential algebra library.
+This chapter describes `Monomial <https://en.wikipedia.org/wiki/Monomial>`_ objects useful to encode the variables powers of `Multivariate <https://en.wikipedia.org/wiki/Multivariable_calculus>`_ `Taylor Series <https://en.wikipedia.org/wiki/Taylor_series>`_ used by the `Differential Algebra <https://en.wikipedia.org/wiki/Differential_algebra>`_ library of MAD-NG.
 The module for monomials is not exposed, only the contructor is visible from the :mod:`MAD` environment and thus, monomials must be handled directly by their methods.
 Monomial objects do not know to which variables the stored orders belong, the relationship is only through the indexes.
 Note that monomials are objects with reference semantic that store variable orders as 8-bit unsigned integers, thus arithmetic on variable orders occurs in the ring :math:`\mathbb{N}/2^8\mathbb{N}`.

 Constructors
 ============